 Provides an overview of the basic principles and theories of adult learning, learning styles, the use of blooms taxonomy and assessment.
-Also includes the basic of developing a less plan along with the use of multimedia in the classroom.
+Also includes the basic of developing a lesson plan along with the use of multimedia in the classroom.

-+#HSC1000, Orientation to Perioperative Services 45 hrs., 3 crs.
+#NSP2230, GI Endoscopy Nursing Theory 45 hrs., 3 crs.